a-l-h/splunk-app-proper-alerts/doc/kpis.rst

 .. admonition:: No action

-   The search for this check discards actions that could be part of the search query (e.g. outputlookup).
-This should be investigated first to understand the purpose of having such alerts or reports wihtout action.
+   This check discards actions that could be part of the search query (e.g. outputlookup).
+These alerts should be checked.

-.. note:: These additonal checks are global, meaning dashboard's top filters does not apply.
+.. warning:: These additonal checks are global, meaning dashboard's top filters does not apply.